webis-de/ir_axioms/docs/migration-v1.md

 - There is no longer implicit disk-caching of axioms.
 Instead, you now have to define the cache location explicitly, using the `CachedAxiom` or the `Axiom.cached()` instance method.
 - Axioms can no longer be loaded by name.
 The class registry was removed for simplicity.
 - Some version constraints on sub-dependencies (e.g., PyTerrier) have been strictened.
-- Magnitude versions of word-embeddings have been replaced by [TODO][TODO]
+- Magnitude versions of word-embeddings have been replaced by Hugging Face download and manual fastText model loading.
+- The Terrier- and Anserini-integration-related imports moved from `ir_axioms.backend.pyterrier` etc. to `ir_axioms.integrations.pyterrier` etc.